 In line with this, Cybersource is marketed as a “global” solution, available across all locales and in every currency, to help organizations better manage financial risk.

-- Cybersource pros: A comprehensive platform that gives merchants peace of mind, combining payment and risk management for PoS, phone and online payments.
+- Payments focus: This comprehensive platform combines payment and risk management for PoS, phone and online payments.

 Following its 2018 acquisition, ThreatMetrix continues to deliver innovative risk management and cybersecurity services with a focus on authenticating personas and transactions – now as part of the expansive family of LexisNexis Risk Solutions.